-The Skagit Council of Governments (SCOG) is responsible for preparing a unified planning work program (UPWP) that documents the transportation planning work activities and related tasks to be accomplished during state fiscal year 2024 (July 1, 2023 through June 30, 2024).
-The draft UPWP identifies planning tasks, their associated costs and applicable funding sources.
+SCOG is responsible for preparing a UPWP that documents the transportation planning work activities and related tasks to be accomplished during state fiscal year 2024 (July 1, 2023 through June 30, 2024).
+The UPWP identifies planning work tasks, their associated costs and applicable funding sources.

-SCOG staff will attend a remote meeting with representatives from the Washington State Department of Transportation, Federal Highway Administration and Federal Transit Administration on April 13 to review and discuss the UPWP.
-Revisions may be made to the UPWP by SCOG staff based on feedback received at the meeting.
+A remote meeting with representatives from the Federal Highway Administration, Federal Transit Administration, Washington State Department of Transportation and SCOG was held on April 13 to review and discuss the draft UPWP.
+Revisions were made to the draft UPWP by SCOG staff following the meeting.
+Revisions appear in strikethrough-underline format, with additions underlined in red ("additions") and deletions struck in red ("deletions").

-SCOG staff anticipates that the Transportation Policy Board will take action on the UPWP at their May meeting.
+SCOG staff anticipates that the Transportation Policy Board will take action on the UPWP at the May 17 meeting.
 The document must be approved no later than the end of June.